joostvdg/cidc/README.md

 * Create a group
 * Create a user
 * Add user to the group
+* Connect nexus 3 to LDAP
+* Connect portainer to LDAP

 The default credetials for Keycloak is ```admin``` ```admin```.